deejaygraham/deejaygraham.github.io/src/content/posts/2024-06-24-emergent-lettering.md

 tags: [code, processing, python]
 ---

-I saw a clip of videa a few days ago of an interview where the people on stage had a huge wall-sized display behind them and on which there was a grid and of giant "pixels"/blocks.
+I saw a clip of video a few days ago of an interview where the people on stage had a huge wall-sized display behind them and on which there was a grid and of giant "pixels"/blocks.
 Gradually, letter by letter, a sentence was displayed on the screen in a pixelated font over a period of a few seconds, paused, then disappeared again, letter by letter.